Kevingtxz/Kevingtxz-BoraJava/README.md

 ## Description

-Bora is a platform to find atividades like football, volleyball, party and others around your city.
+Bora is a platform to find activities like football, volleyball, party, and others around your city.

 ## How to Run it